 “Gaining feedback from employees was crucial to the success of this project.
 Our employees are experienced consumers and knew what they wanted.
 It was so good to see the amount of feedback we gained.
 It certainly gave a great depth of insight into what we were looking for in the market.”

 TfL took the wealth of data on what employees were looking for and then researched the employee discounts market.
 Bringing the employee requirements together with what was available in the market enabled it to undertake a rigorous procurement process with a key focus on what was the most commercially viable option.

 “We are under a lot of scrutiny in terms of the way we spend money and how we bring external suppliers on board.
 That’s why we spent a lot of time evaluating options before our recommendations were scrutinised by internal committees to make sure every angle was covered.
 We wanted to meet the expectations of our employees as far as possible, within our budget.
 By the end of the selection process, Reward Gateway was chosen as the successful supplier."

 "We particularly needed an intuitive mobile app that gave staff instant access to our full range of offers.
 Many of our people work shifts and aren’t desk based, so being able to download the app and log in from anywhere was a major advantage for us.
-Employee feedback from our internal survey highlighted a big demand for cashback functionality, instant e-vouchers and a physical multi-retailer card."
+Employee feedback from our internal survey highlighted a big demand for Cashback functionality and instant e-vouchers."

 This detailed approach has paid off and led to more active users and high engagement with mydiscounts.
 Once mydiscounts launched, work to promote the scheme continued through an ongoing communications campaign.
 The latest being based on RG MI as well as talking to staff across London.
 This has shown that although 16k are using the platform, not so many know about the app.
 With so many app benefits, TfL and RG are now launching an app campaign to raise further awareness.